Eli Lilly loses UK Alimta patent case to Actavis

 The English High Court gave corresponding declarations of non-infringement regarding Alimta's vitamin dosage regimen patents in France, Italy and Spain - the first time that it has exercised such foreign jurisdiction for a European patent.

-Actavis said combined sales of Alimta by Lilly in Britain, France, Italy and Spain were around 325 million euros (265 million pounds) in 2013.
+Actavis said combined sales of Alimta by Lilly in Britain, France, Italy and Spain were around 325 million euros ($445 million) in 2013.

 Lilly is fighting other suits against its Alimta patents.
 A regional court in Germany recently ruled for Lilly on Alimta's vitamin dosage regimen patent.
 That case is under appeal.